What Are Disney Dollars?

-Instead, consider buying an album to store them in.
+Instead, consider buying a bank note album to store them in.
 A folder, like the one below, is a good option since you can add more pages as required and you can see both sides of the note.
 The material of the sleeve is important.
 Steer clear of PVC (polyvinyl chloride) since it can degrade your notes over time.
 The album below is made of museum-quality, PVC-free, acid-free material.

-This album came with 20 sheets (10x 2 pocket sheets and 10x 3 pocket sheets) and you can get albums and sleeves like these on Amazon.
+This album came with 20 sheets (10x 2 pocket sheets and 10x 3 pocket sheets) and you can get bank note albums and album sleeves like these on Amazon.
 Just make sure the pockets are at least 3.5 inches (88.9mm) tall and at least 7 inches (178mm) wide to fit the notes.
 You’ll often find 3 pocket sheets are too small to fit the notes in vertically, so I’d suggest going for the 2 pocket sleeves instead.

 Buying Disney Dollars Second Hand